 - Do you feel more satisfied by contributing to the wellness of animals than you do by the taste, convenience, cultural approval and possible nutritional benefits of meat?

 1 – Can you eliminate meat and still achieve your goals?

-Given the vast amount of examples out there, the answer to question is surely a categorical YES!
+Given the vast amount of examples out there, the answer to this question is surely a categorical YES!